 The oil tank – owned by the state-owned giant Saudi Arabian Oil Company (Aramco) – was hit by what the Houthis described as a cruise missile in the November 2020 attack.

-It also comes as Saudi Arabia has issued a stark warning that it cannot ensure its oil production is not affected by further attacks – which could push global energy prices higher amid Russia’s war on Ukraine.
+It also comes as Saudi Arabia has issued a stark warning that it cannot ensure its oil production is not affected by further attacks – which might push global energy prices higher amid Russia’s war on Ukraine.

 Saudi government officials and Aramco did not immediately respond to questions from The Associated Press on Tuesday.